-Hazard Control measures Ineffective safety management Positive safety culture Risk assessment at an incident Incident ground safety management
+Hazard Control measures

+Ineffective safety management Positive safety culture

+Risk assessment at an incident

+Incident ground safety management

+Carry out post incident investigations

+Carry out debriefing/post incident reviews

 The fire and rescue service may work in adverse and dangerous environments involving significant risks.
 The priorities for an incident commander are the safety of the public, people under their control and anyone affected by their actions.
 There is a balance that needs to be achieved between maintaining firefighter safety and carrying out the emergency role of the fire and rescue service.